 In order for PSE to meet regulatory requirements, to provide dependable and cost effective service, PSE updates and files an Integrated Resource Plan (IRP) with the WUTC every two years.
-This Integrated Resource Plan (IRP or plan) presents a long-term forecast of the lowest reasonable cost combination of resources necessary to meet the needs of PSE's customers over the next 20 years.
-The current plan, which was filed on November 30, 2015, details both the energy supply and transmission resources needed to reliably meet customers' wintertime, peak-hour electric demand over the next 20 years.
+The IRP is an analysis that considers policies, costs, economic conditions, and the physical energy system, and proposes the starting point for making decisions about what resources may be procured in the future This Integrated Resource Plan (IRP or plan) and presents a long-term forecast of the lowest reasonable cost combination of resources necessary to meet the needs of PSE's customers over the next 20 years.
+The current IRP plan, which was filed on published on April 2, 2021.
+November 30, 2015, details both the energy supply and transmission resources needed to reliably meet customers' wintertime, peak-hour electric demand over the next 20 years.

 The plan, which was updated in the fall of 2015, forecasted that PSE would have to acquire approximately 275 megawatts of firm, dispatchable generation (most likely natural gas plants) in the next 7 years.
 This resource need is driven mainly by expiring purchased-power contracts and expected population and economic growth in the Puget Sound region.
 The IRP suggests that roughly more than half of the utility's long-term electric resource need can be met by energy efficiency and the renewal of transmission contracts.
+This reduces the need down to 2,200 MW by 2033.
+The rest of PSE's gap in long-term power resources, the IPR stated, is likely to be met most economically with added natural gas-fired resources.